Lunar-Veggie/tmc/README.md

 - Remove the harpy ambient threat, unless they only spawn on the mountains (maybe have them be rescuable by a quest instead)
 - If the player harvests the ancient great tree, then the forest_myth faction becomes hostile against you
+- The golems use up hunk of stones to heal themselves

 Dryad quest ideas:

 - rescue harpy from goblins
-- request stone to repair golem
+- request stone for golem